Portland | Modern European In Fitzrovia

 Opening a restaurant called Portland on Great Portland Street leaves little room for error…

 Although, then again, error isn’t something co-founders Will Lander and Daniel Morgenthau – whose joint CV includes both Quality Chop House and 10 Greek Street – are used to.
-They both learnt their craft at two of London’s best, longest-standing restaurants, before deciding to take a punt and set up on their own.
+They both learnt their craft at two of London’s most esteemed restaurants, before deciding to take a punt and set up on their own.

-Space-wise Portland has a smart-casual uniform of slightly Scandi-esque minimalism.
+Portland has a smart-casual uniform of slightly Scandi-esque minimalism.
 White-washed walls and bare wooden tables are off-set by olive green seating and warmly-lit pendant lights.
-Handsome wooden-framed menu boards are chalked with the day’s specials; and the white-tiled open kitchen is fronted by wooden shelves stuffed full of multi-coloured pickles.
-(An exciting hint at what’s to come.)
+Handsome wooden-framed menu boards are chalked with the day’s specials; and the white-tiled open kitchen is fronted by wooden shelves stuffed full of multi-coloured pickles (an exciting hint at what’s to come).

-The wine is taken just as seriously as the food, with a wine list just shy of 200, much of which is reasonably priced, and they have a small but utterly thrilling ‘Single Bottle List’, made up only the finest, rarest, and most exotic wines, which you’ll need to reserve ahead to make sure nobody nabs it before you get there.
+The wine is taken just as seriously as the food here, with a wine list just shy of 200 (much of which is reasonably priced).
+Portland also has a small but utterly thrilling ‘Single Bottle List’, made up only the finest, rarest, and most exotic wines, which you’ll need to reserve ahead to make sure nobody nabs it before you get there.

 No Yellow Tail Shiraz then.

-NOTE: Portland is open for dinner Mon-Sat, and lunch Wed-Sat.
+NOTE: Portland is open for lunch and dinner Tues-Sat.
 You can find out more, and reserve a table or their private dining room, HERE.

 Portland | 113 Great Portland Street, Fitzrovia, W1W 6QQ